The fun thing about eating is

-The flesh was creamy.. unlike anything I’d eaten before .. with hints of mango .. peach .. and orange .. yet a flavor all its own.
+The flesh was creamy, unlike anything I’d eaten before, with hints of mango, peach, and orange — a flavor all its own.

-So when Thanksgiving rolled around .. a meal shared with great friends & neighbors..
-I couldn't help but smile at dessert.. a wonderful cobbler of cranberries .. and .. you guessed it .. permissions
+So when Thanksgiving rolled around, a meal shared with great friends and neighbors.
+I couldn't help but smile at dessert.
+An excellent cobbler of cranberries and, you guessed it, permissions

-Apparently this bright orange fruit is wildly popular in Japan .. which is understandable because it is delicious.
-Unfortunately it is not as popular here .. though with each passing year .. that's starting to change
+This bright orange fruit is wildly popular in Japan, which is understandable because it is delicious.
+Unfortunately, it is not as popular here, although, with each passing year, that's starting to change.

-Fuyu .. which are firm and sweet .. shaped like a squat pumpkin .. eaten while crunchy like an apple..they really shine in fruit compotes and wintery salads
+Fuyu – Which are firm and sweet, shaped like a squat pumpkin, and eaten while crunchy like an apple.
+They really shine in fruit compotes and wintery salads

-Hachiya – More lantern-shaped than squat .. a rich red-orange color that practically glows.. they're abruptly tannic when unripe and must be squishy soft before eaten.
+Hachiya – More lantern-shaped than squat, a vibrant red-orange color that practically glows.
+They're abruptly tannic when unripe and must be squishy soft before eating.

-So this cold weekend in December .. we tried our hand .. a knock-off of her wonderful Thanksgiving dessert
+So this cold weekend in December, we tried our hand at a knock-off of her wonderful Thanksgiving dessert

-A cobbler that lets the fruit be the star of the show.. no added sugar .. the persimmons and cranberries cooked low & slow .. bringing out flavors one can only get from roasting
+A cobbler that lets the fruit be the star of the show.
+Without added sugar, the persimmons and cranberries are cooked low and slow, which brings out flavors you can only get from roasting

 Topped with a bit of vanilla or honey flavored greek yogurt

-ps: I imagine any number of fruit combinations working well..
-Strawberries & Rhubarb .. or maybe Peaches & Cherries?
+ps: I imagine any number of fruit combinations working well.
+Strawberries and rhubarb or peaches and cherries?